bzawisza/Inverted-Index-Search-Engine/README.md

     - https://github.com/cheeriojs/cheerio
     - Used to easily go through the DOM of a website visited by the crawler

+The crawler was configured to only go 2 pages deep.

 ## Output from sample run

 ### Sample Trie Test Run